Find your Next Adventure !

 One of the most recognisable landmarks in the Hakuba area is the Olympic Ski Jumping Stadium.
 The Hakuba Ski Jumping Stadium was home to 1998 Nagano Wi

 Hakuba has a great range of traditional restaurants and bars for great après action.
 With over 50 bars and restaurants to choose from, the Hakuba ba

 24th Dec – Tracks Bar Christmas Dinner & Live 31st Dec – New Year’s Countdown Event Goryu, Happo-One, Cortina 1st Jan – Happy New Year Event

-Nagano Snow Shuttle is a convenience daily shuttle bus from Narita/ Haneda Airport to all major ski resorts around Nagano area or return bus will take
+Nagano Snow Shuttle is a convenience daily shuttle bus from Narita or Haneda Airport to all major ski resorts around the Nagano and Niigata ski resort

 Nagano VIP Transfer is a flexible door to door service that can be booked as a shared service or a private charter for small groups and families.
 Book

 There are wide range of ski/snowboard rentals available in Hakuba.
 They stock skis to cover all conditions and skier/rider levels.
 The store offers